danilop/yas3fs/README.md

 * AWS credentials can be passed using AWS\_ACCESS\_KEY\_ID and AWS\_SECRET\_ACCESS\_KEY environment variables.
 * In an [EC2](http://aws.amazon.com/ec2/) instance a [IAM](http://aws.amazon.com/iam/) role can be used to give access to S3/SNS/SQS resources.
 * It is written in Python (2.6) using [boto](https://github.com/boto/boto) and [fusepy](https://github.com/terencehonles/fusepy).

+This is a personal project.
+No relation whatsoever exists between this project and my employer.

 ### License